wildsubnet/nita-awx/README.md

-# nita-awx-setup
+# nita-awx

-AWX Execution Environment is located in ansible-ee folder and based on https://github.com/juniper/nita-ansible container.

 This is a work in progress and represents the files used to create an running k3s environment with AWX running along side a NITA install.
 This is being used to test the AWX execution environment.

+## Folders

+AWX Execution Environment is located in ansible-ee folder and based on https://github.com/juniper/nita-ansible container. awx-operator is a clone of AWX setup repository and here for reference purposes (for now).
+This is the version that is being tested against.

 ## Commands used to install